rana/google-fonts/README.md

 # google-fonts

-Download and cache TTF fonts from Google.
+Download and cache TTF fonts from Google using Rust.

 There are `1,708` font families, and `11,689` fonts.

+Similar to the [Downloadable Fonts](https://developer.android.com/develop/ui/views/text-and-emoji/downloadable-fonts) feature in Android Studio, and the Google [Web Fonts](https://developers.google.com/fonts/docs/developer_api) API.

 # Example